sderaut/micropolis-unlimited/README.md

 # Micropolis Unlimited

-— a patched version of Micropolis, an Open Source project derived from the code of the original SimCity™
+— a patched version of Micropolis.
+The Micropolis project is Free Open Source Software (FOSS) derived by permission from ancient code for a popular city simulation game whose name must not be mentioned.

 This project starts from 2016-03-06 patched version of Micropolis source from: http://git.zerfleddert.de/cgi-bin/gitweb.cgi/micropolis

-It already runs better than the common Micropolis original release.

 Current changes here are for debugging, so far.